SharkSnack/shiren-4/content/system/necklace-abilities.md

 <br/>

-- Boosts power of move by 20%.
+- Boosts power of ability by 20%.
 - Priority 9, and there must be a water or air tile behind Shiren.

 ## Sets

-This section provides recommendations for move sets.<br/>Most moves in Shiren 4 are too weak to make use of, so sets look similar.
+This section provides recommendations for ability sets.<br/>Most abilities in Shiren 4 are too weak to make use of, so sets look similar.

-The idea is to choose moves based on the purposes you want to have on hand,<br/>
+The idea is to choose abilities based on the purposes you want to have on hand,<br/>
-and then fill the remaining slots with attack type moves.
+and then fill the remaining slots with attack type abilities.

 <table>
   <thead>
     <tr>
       <th>Purpose</th>
-      <th>Move</th>
+      <th>Ability</th>
       <th>Item Equivalent</th>
     </tr>
   </thead>